I. Entry of an Appeal

-Applications for direct appellate review are governed by Rule 11 of the Massachusetts Rules of Appellate Procedure.
+Applications for direct appellate review ("DAR") are governed by Rule 11 of the Massachusetts Rules of Appellate Procedure.

-The DAR application should be filed within twenty days of the docketing of the appeal in the Appeals Court.
+The DAR application should be filed within 21 days of the docketing of the appeal in the Appeals Court.
 The questions presented in the application should be questions of first impression or novel issues of law, constitutional questions, or questions of great public interest.
-Applications are decided without oral argument.
+Applications are typically decided without oral argument.

 If the application is allowed, the time for serving and filing briefs is set forth under Rule 11(g).

 Applications for further appellate review are governed by the provisions of Rule 27.1 of the Massachusetts Rules of Appellate Procedure.